themryan/PicoBot/README.md

 #### **DRV3388 Breakout Board**

 The DRV3388 is not an absolute requirement for this robot.
 It is simply the device driver we used.
-Any four channel H-bridge driver should work.
+Any two channel H-bridge driver should work.
 However, the SLOW_DECAY setting for the adafruit_motor may need to be changed.

 #### **Two DC Motors**